Vector4-new/NovetusStudioConnect/README.md

 * Create a backup, and test the new Studio by opening it up and typing in the command bar `game:GetService("NetworkClient")`.
 * If you did everything right, there should be no error, the Studio tools should not disappear, and the explorer should show a NetworkClient instance.

+**NOTE:** I recommend also doing the extra patches, so you can do basic things like delete/clone objects, or create Player instances.

 # Extra Patching
+## "Insufficinet permissions"
 Some actions (e.g. trying to clone, delete objects, or trying to Ctrl + A) may show a message box that shows the message "Insufficinet permissions".
 Patching this out is easy enough, and allows to do these actions.
 * Open RobloxApp_studio.exe in a tool like IDA or [x32dbg](https://x64dbg.com/)
 * Open the strings tab, and search for "Insufficinet permissions" (with the spelling mistake)